 Don’t get me wrong, I’m a sucker for a compliment, but yet too many of them make me complacent.
 They make me feel like I arrived, which on earth is a lie.
 We don’t arrive until we are reunited with God in heaven.

-Prime example is in my entrepreneurial journey.
-When I first started, I sought flattery, and ran from criticism.
-Now, I seek criticisms, because I know that’s the only way to get better.
-When I get unfounded criticism, i.e. trolls, it’s going to be huge compliment.
-That will mean that I am really breaking the conformance mold.
+The prime example is in my entrepreneurial journey.
+When I first started, I sought flattery and ran from criticism.
+Now, I ask for criticism, because I know that’s the only way to get better.
+When I get unfounded criticism, i.e., trolls, it’s going to be colossal compliment.
+That will mean that I am breaking the conformance mold.

-I’m still waiting for this kind of an applause:)
+I’m still waiting for this kind of applause:)

 How do you view criticism?
 What would happen if you cherished criticism more than flattery?